greggorrell/Lovebox/README.md

 If this is different from the previous one, then the algorithm looks into the second line, if it contains a "t", then the microcontroller expects a text and shows the message on the display.
 If there is another character, e.g. a "b", then an image is expected.
 For the picture I use the website: https://www.dcode.fr/binary-image.
 There you can upload your black and white image and set the target width to 128 pixels.
 The image will then be converted to "0" and "1" only, so each black pixel becomes a 0 and each white pixel a 1.
 You can then simply enter this string in the third line of your text document on gist.github.
 So your text document could look like this:

 ![](https://i.imgur.com/07qDPxb.png)

+## Root Certificate
+My code uses the CA root certificate instead that is valid until 2031.

 ###### tags: `Lovebox` `Instruction`